Can a Crime Be Waived So I Can Get a Green Card?

 You are required to include documentation demonstrating how you are qualified for the waiver of inadmissibility and why the waiver should be granted.
 You’ll see lists of examples of the types of documentation needed for the waiver in the USCIS form instructions.

-However, waivers can be one of the more complex areas of immigration law.
-A successful waiver request often involves more than just presenting facts.
-You'll have to convince an immigration official that, for example, you have truly turned your life around, or that your family would experience greater-than-average hardship if your green card were denied.
-This involves creating or gathering such documentation as personal affidavits, doctors' reports, statements by probation officers, and more.
+However, waivers are among the more complex areas of immigration law.
+A successful waiver request involves more than just presenting facts, such as a certificate for having completed a rehab program.
+You’ll have to convince an immigration official that, for example, you have truly turned your life around, or that your family would experience greater-than-average hardship if your green card were denied.
+This involves creating or gathering such documentation as personal affidavits, doctors’ reports, statements by probation officers, and more.
+And the exact procedures depend on whether you're applying in the United States or abroad, among other factors.

 Waiver Filing Procedures for Consular Processing

-If you're applying for a green card at a United States consulate or embassy abroad, you will need to wait, and file the waiver only after submitting your other application materials and attending the green card interview.
-At the interview, the consular officer will first determine whether your conviction bars you from obtaining a green card and, if so, whether you are potentially eligible for a waiver.
-If it appears you could be eligible, the officer will give you information concerning how to apply for the waiver.
+If you are applying for a green card at a United States consulate or embassy abroad, you will need to wait to file the waiver until you've submitted your other application materials and attended the green card interview.
+At the interview, the U.S. consular officer will first determine whether your conviction bars you from obtaining a green card and, if so, whether you are potentially eligible for a waiver.
+If it appears you could be waiver-eligible, the officer will give you information concerning how to apply for it.

 Waiver Filing Procedures for VAWA Self Petitioners and T Visa Holders

-VAWA self-petitioners (seeking an immigrant visa or adjustment of status under the Violence Against Women Act (VAWA) and T nonimmigrant visa holders seeking adjustment of status must send their waiver application to the Vermont Service Center regardless of whether they live inside or outside the United States.
-See the form instructions and USCIS website for the Vermont Service Center address.
+VAWA self-petitioners (seeking an immigrant visa or adjustment of status under the Violence Against Women Act (VAWA) and T nonimmigrant visa holders seeking adjustment of status must send their waiver application to the Nebraska Service Center regardless of whether they live inside or outside the United States.
+See the form instructions and USCIS website for the address.

 NEED IMMIGRATION HELP ?